 Usually the term “assembly” or simple assembly, is related only to the work in the main assembly.
 But those assembly tasks that may appear as only a small portion of the process may result in processes needed for improving the production of the final product.
 For example, this might include expediting the product flow by reducing waste which could be key to reducing the processing times.
 It might also include estimating the task times for the product and having preliminary operations ready or components complete in order to be incorporated to the final product.

 It’s much more involved than just getting the components for a product and putting them together; there’s a lot of analysis that goes into the flow of the assembly line and being able to see what processes work most efficiently.
-When you see the full picture of an operation, you then have the ability to break it down to the smaller components to ensure that everything that you are adding to the product assembly is actually a value-added task.
+When you see the full picture of a Mexico manufacturing operation, you then have the ability to break it down to the smaller components to ensure that everything that you are adding to the product assembly is actually a value-added task.